Italian Pasta Fagioli (Pasta and Beans) is a great tasting, hearty, vegetarian pasta and bean soup – the perfect vegetarian dinner for a cold night.

 - 1 medium carrot, finely chopped

-- 15 oz can tomato sauce or crushed tomatoes
+- 15 ounce can tomato sauce or crushed tomatoes, I love Tuttorosso

 - 1 large bay leaf

-- 2 (14 oz each) cans fat free chicken broth (or vegetable broth for vegetarians)
+- 2 14 ounce cans chicken or vegetable broth

 - 2 cups water

 - kosher salt and pepper to taste

 - 6 oz dry Ditalini pasta or other small pasta, gf pasta for gluten-free

 - In a large heavy pot or Dutch oven, sauté the onion and garlic in olive oil over medium heat.